Dan Bobish

 Daniel Emerson Bobish (/ˈboʊbɪʃ/ BOH-bish; born January 26, 1970) is a retired American mixed martial artist and professional wrestler.
 He was competing in the Super Heavyweight (no limit) division.
 He is a former King of the Cage Super Heavyweight Champion.
 Bobish has fought in many MMA organizations including PRIDE Fighting Championships, the Ultimate Fighting Championship, Gladiator Challenge and King of the Cage.
 His fights typically did not go past the first round with the average length of his fights being 2:43.

 Background

-Born in Brooklyn, New York but raised in Cleveland, Ohio, Bobish was an all-state wrestler and played football at Maple Heights High School before competing at Cuyahoga Community College where he was a NCJAA All-American.
-Bobish later transferred to the University of Mount Union, where in two seasons he went 58-2 and was the 1992 NCAA Division III Super Heavyweight National Champion during his senior season, after having finished third as a junior.
-He was also a three-time All-American.
+Born in Brooklyn, New York and raised in Cleveland, Ohio, Bobish was an all-state wrestler and played football at Maple Heights High School before competing at Cuyahoga Community College, where he was a NCJAA All-American.
+Bobish later transferred to the University of Mount Union, where in two seasons he went 58-2 and was the 1992 NCAA Division III National Champion at 275 lb during his senior season.
+He was also a two-time All-American for 1991 and 1992.
 Bobish also played football as a defensive tackle for one season at Mount Union, and later had a tryout with the Cleveland Browns.
-After failing, he started to work as a bouncer at the Beach club, where he gained a reputation of being a strong fighter.
+After failing, he started to work as a bouncer at the Beach club, where he gained a reputation as a fighter.
 He claimed, "I never got beat one-on-one in a fight.
 Even two-on-one."